NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #112

 A Ruffian asks if FUWAMOCO thinks they've done a good job protecting smiles and if they can do even better.
 FUWAMOCO believes they've done well and will use their experiences to keep improving in their second year.

+## Episode #113

+Mococo likes Mango Jam (the condiment), although she emphasizes the importance of calling her by her correct name.